New campaigner Ryan under fire from hecklers and Obama

 But the Republican effort to win back the White House received no immediate poll boost from Saturday's announcement of Ryan as the vice presidential running mate, according to a Reuters/Ipsos online survey.

-Some 51 percent of those surveyed said the decision did not change their opinion of Romney, a former private-equity executive and Massachusetts governor who faces President Barack Obama in the November 6 election.
+Some 51 percent of those surveyed said the decision did not change their opinion of Romney, a former private-equity executive and Massachusetts governor who faces Obama in the November 6 election.

 Another 26 percent said they viewed Romney more favorably after he added the 42-year-old Wisconsin congressman to the ticket, while 23 percent said they regarded him less favorably.